 Eligible members may submit

-- one (1) of the following: original critical essay, creative non-fiction, poetry collection, OR original prose (short story, flash fiction, drama, or screenplay);
+- one (1) of the following papers: original critical essay, creative non-fiction, poetry collection, OR original prose (short story, flash fiction, drama, or screenplay);

-- and/or one (1) proposal for a roundtable session.
+- and/or one (1) group proposal for a roundtable session.

 - Eligible members may submit only one paper for presentation.
 A second submission is only allowed if it is related to the Common Reader: Red: Passion and Patience in the Desert.